Arvingrep/terraform-on-aws-eks/BACKUP-BEFORE-MAY2023/04-Terraform-Variables-and-Datasources/README.md

   - Public IP
   - Public DNS
 4. Get latest EC2 AMI ID Using `Terraform Datasources` concept
-5. We are also going to use existing EC2 Key pair `terraform-key`
+5. We are also going to use existing EC2 Key pair `devops`
 6. Use all the above to create an EC2 Instance in default VPC